 - How does it get decided when you will be sexual and when you won’t?

-Choose a partner who feels good about him/herself.
+- Choose a partner who feels about themselves.

 You have the right to:

 - Manage your own money

 - Express your strengths, abilities, and talents